jacksonnorris/bc-readme-generator/readmeArea/README.md

 ## How to Contribute

-Usafe
+Please contribute if you feel like you have something to add.

 ## Tests

-Guidelines
+This project uses jest to test.
+Run npm test to run the tests

 ## Questions

-If you have any questions, please feel free to contact me, Test at [Jackson Norris](mailto:Jackson Norris) or go to my Github page at [jacksonnorr@gmail.com(jacksonnorr@gmail.com)].
+If you have any questions, please feel free to contact me, Jackson Norris at [jacksonnorr@gmail.com](mailto:jacksonnorr@gmail.com) or go to my Github page at [jacksonnorr](https://github.com/jacksonnorr).